How We Prepare Our RV For Cold Weather Living

 If you have a skylight you'd like to insulate, this inflatable skylight insulator sticks to your skylight with suction cups and still lets the sunshine through.

 Preventing and Dealing with Condensation

 If you do insulate your windows, you may find this alone solves the condensation problem.
-(If not, I do have a blog post all about what causes condensation in RVs and ways to prevent it.)
+(If not, check out our blog on what causes condensation in RVs and ways to prevent it.)

 Insulating Our Closet

 The walls of our closet seem to be more poorly insulated than the rest of our RV, which makes our bedroom feel pretty drafty on cold nights.

 In the past, I tried taping some extra Reflectix to closet walls to see if it would help.
 But then I heard of some people having problems with condensation accumulating underneath the Reflectix, so I abandoned this idea.

 Then one of my subscribers sent me an idea that I love.